aitanas/galatic-age/README.md

 ## Setup/Installation Requirements

-To use this application, first clone it to your local machine by using the following command:
+To use this application, clone it to your local machine by using the following command:
 ```
 git clone https://github.com/aitanas/galatic-age.git
 ```

-Directions after cloning are as follows:
+**Directions after cloning are as follows:**
 1. Navigate to the **galactic-age root directory** using your terminal.
 2. Use the command `npm install` to install webpack, ES Lint, Babel, and Jest.
-3. Use the command `npm start` to build out and open page in your local browser.
+3. Use the command `npm start` to package and open project in your local browser.
-3. Enjoy!
+4. Enjoy!

 ## Known Bugs